 Ease of use

-The Disconnect website is a very smart looking affair, and does a reasonable job of explaining what its services and products do.
+The Disconnect website is a very smart looking affair and does a reasonable job of explaining what its services and products do.
 It is, however, clearly aimed at the casual user, which left us a little frustrated when looking for more detailed information.
 Although a fairly detailed FAQ is available, it deals only with the Disconnect browser extension, so if you have any problems with the Disconnect Privacy service then you must contact the support team via email.
-When we tried this, our initial inquiry was never answered, although subsequent questions were answered in within a few hours.
-These answers were satisfactory, although we did find ourselves having to push for details
+When we tried this, our initial inquiry was never answered, although subsequent questions were answered within a few hours.
+These answers were satisfactory, although we did find ourselves having to push for details.

 To use an account on a new device, a code is provided, which you can enter when you hit ‘Upgrade’ to a premium account on that device.